A Comparative Guide to Asset-Based Deals and Corporate Loans on Percent

 - Regular Portfolio Review: Rebalance your portfolio periodically to maintain alignment with your goals.

 Remember, every deal is unique.
-APY is not a direct reflection of risk; it’s influenced by investor demand and the borrower’s target cost of capital.
-Always review individual deal pages for a comprehensive understanding of the specific risks involved.
+Coupon rate is a pricing signal — it reflects investor demand and the borrower's cost of capital — not a direct measure of risk.
+Always review individual deal pages for a full picture of the specific risks involved.

 Investing isn't just about maximizing returns; it's about protecting your capital from potential losses.
 By understanding the different types of risks and employing effective risk management strategies, you can build a resilient and diversified portfolio that aligns with your financial goals.